Neha Bhatia

 Email: nb759@cam.ac.uk

-If you're interested in investigating the mechanistic basis of the function of the plant hormone cytokinin (CK) in plant development using Arabidopsis thaliana as model, and would like to discuss the positions, please get in touch with Neha Bhatia via email at nb759@cam.ac.uk.
+If you're interested in investigating the mechanistic basis of the function of the plant hormone cytokinin (CK) in plant development using Arabidopsis thaliana as model, and would like to discuss the positions or opportunities to collaborate, please get in touch with Neha Bhatia via email at nb759@cam.ac.uk.

 Cellular and molecular frameworks of multi-faceted actions of cytokinin